stakx-io/stakx/README.md

 ### Locally Serving a Site

-Stakx includes a built in PHP server, which you can run with the following commands.
+Stakx includes a built-in web server, which you can run with the following commands.
 Access your site at `http://0.0.0.0:8000/`.

 ```bash
 cd example/
 php ../bin/stakx serve
 ```

-Note that the `serve` command will also rebuild your site when it detects a file change, including recompiling the SASS/SCSS, if any is in use.
+Note that the `serve` command will only build the requested page, and not the entire site.
+The `serve` command is ideal for quick development and testing.

+To build your site for production, use the `build` command.

 ## License